 Ionide includes all the necessary features you’d find in a modern IDE - autocomplete, tooltips, document formatting, syntax and error highlighting, and many more.

 With FSI as a part of the editor, you can run F# scripts easily for fast feedback and iteration.

-The F# Yeoman Generator makes creating new projects quick and simple.
-Feature supported only in Atom.
+The Forge makes creating new projects quick and simple.
+Feature supported only in VSCode.

 Integration with the widely used and universally loved package manager (created by the F# community) Paket allows for easy management of application dependencies, with none of the headaches of trying use NuGet with a version control system.

 Integration with the gold standard of .NET build tools, FAKE (also created by the F# community) lets you run build targets within the comfort of the Atom Editor.